This site requires Javascript to be enabled.

 Validators

-Validators participate in the consensus protocol by proposing new blocks and receiving staking rewards in exchange.
-Those rewards (minus the commission fee) are then split between all the delegators.
-The commission fees are instead credited to the validator themselves.
+Validators participate in the consensus protocol by proposing new blocks and receiving rewards in exchange.
+Those rewards (minus the validators commission fee) are then split between all the delegators.
+The commission fees are configurable by the validator themselves and each validator tends to have their own policy across multiple chains.

 Delegating

-Delegators can also participate in governance by voting on the different Governance Proposals
+Delegators can also participate in network governance by voting with their bonded tokens on the different active Governance Proposals

 Slashing

-Slashing the mechanism that penalizes validators (and consequently their delegators) for misbehaving, such as:
+Slashing is the mechanism that penalizes validators (and consequently their delegators) for acting against the networks best interests, such as:

 Validators need to be careful in adopting the necessary measures to prevent being slashed, as both the validator and its delegators are subjected to slashing penalties.
 For this reason, it is crucial for delegators to carefully choose the validator(s) to which delegate to.